andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-3. Download/Install Rewrite Module
+3.Download/Install Rewrite Module
     <ol type="a">
       <li>On your VM, open Microsoft Edge and paste the following link: https://drive.google.com/file/d/1tIK9GZBKj1JyUP87eewxgdNqn9pZmVmY/view </li>
       <li>Repeat previous instructions from Step 5: 2B, 2C, & 2D for "rewrite_amd64_en-US". </li>
     </ol>
 - Note: The purpose of Rewrite Module for osticket is to improve the user experience and search engine optimization of your osticket installation.

-4. Create the directory C:\PHP
+4.Create the directory C:\PHP
      <ol type="a">
       <li> On File Explorer, click "This PC".</li>
       <li> Under Devices & drives, proceed by double-clicking "Windows (C:)".</li>